bitcointxoko/guides/en/lndhub.md

 #### 1. Download Zeus
 You can download the Zeus app for your operating system [here](https://zeusln.app/).
 #### 2. Enable the LNDhub extension on your LNbits wallet
 In your browser, head over to your wallet link.
-Click on *Extensions* and enable the *LNDhub* extension.
+Click on `Extensions` and enable the `LNDhub` extension.
 After it has been enabled, go to the LNDhub extension page.
 #### 3. Import into Zeus
-Go to *Settings -> Add a new node* on Zeus.
+Go to `Settings` > `Add a new node` on Zeus.

 Scan the desired wallet to import it.